dlk3/node-red-contrib-alexa-verifier/README.md

 This node performs the security checks mandated by Amazon in the [Alexa Skills Kit](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-a-web-service.html) for Alexa skills hosted as external web services.
-It confirms that the incoming request contains the correct Application ID, a valid request signature, and a recent timestamp.
+It confirms that the incoming request contains a valid request signature, and a recent timestamp.

+The skill's Application ID must be checked seperately.
+Some skills requests, AudioPlayer status updates for example, do not contain an Application ID.

-This node is a wrapper for Mike Reinstein&rsquo;s [alexa-verifier](https://github.com/mreinstein/alexa-verifier) NodeJS module, extended to also verify the skill&rsquo;s Application ID.
+This node is a wrapper for Mike Reinstein&rsquo;s [alexa-verifier](https://github.com/mreinstein/alexa-verifier) NodeJS module.

-## Inputs

-You must configure this node with your Alexa skill&rsquo;s Application ID.
-You may enter multiple Application IDs, seperated by commas, if your flow supports more than one Alexa skill.

 ## Outputs